u-boot/u-boot/doc/board/asus/transformer_t30.rst

 ``DISCLAMER!`` Moving your ASUS Transformer to use U-Boot assumes replacement of the vendor ASUS bootloader.
 Vendor Android firmwares will no longer be able to run on the device.
-This replacement IS reversible.
+This replacement IS reversible if you have backups.

 Quick Start
 -----------